ishanarora143/CR-tech-force-frontend/README.md

    Visit [Yarn download page](https://yarnpkg.com/en/docs/install).
 Select your Operating system and follow the instructions.

 <!-- 1. **EditorConfig:** <br>
    Please visit [EditorConfig](https://editorconfig.org/) -> `Download a Plugin` section and scroll through to see if you need to install an additional Plugin/Extension for your code editor or IDE.
-If your IDE needs one, you should be able to find a link to that plugin/extension on that page.
+If your IDE needs one, you should find a link to that plugin/extension on that page.

-   This prerequisite is directly related to: [`.editorconfig`][repo-link/blob/develop/.editorconfig] in the root directory of this project.
+   This prerequisite is directly related to [`.editorconfig`][repo-link/blob/develop/.editorconfig] in the root directory of this project.

    **_More About EditorConfig:_** <br>
    EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
-EditorConfig files are easily readable and they work nicely with version control systems.
+EditorConfig files are easily readable, and they work nicely with version control systems.

    -->